 Can you develop a tolerance to naproxen?

 Unlike opioids, naproxen does not lead to tolerance in the same way.
-However, long-term users may find that their pain returns if the underlying condition worsens, leading them to increase their dose.
+However, long-term users may find that their pain returns if the underlying condition worsens.
+This may lead them to increase their dose (and increase their risk of side effects).

 Is it safe to combine naproxen with other pain relievers?